Bifold Bypass Shutters For Austin Sliding Glass Doors

 Indoor shutters are the best treatment for sliding doors in Austin.
 Shutters protect your privacy, block light, won’t sway like vertical blinds or shades, and will probably outlast than the sliding door itself.
 If you’ve already decided on sliding door shutters, the next choice to make is what shutter configuration would best fit your sliding glass doors.

-Bypass Shutters For Austin Sliding Doors
+Bypass Shutters For Sliding In Austin

 The more popular of the two sliding door shutter builds is bypass shutters.
 In this setup, two or more shutter panels slide on a track mounted above your sliding door.
-The shutter panels are offset so one panel slides in front of the other for easy operation of the door.
+The shutter panels are offset so one-panel slides in front of the other for easy operation of the door.
 Or if the sliding door has room to the side, the track can reach past the doorframe to allow the shutter panel to completely slide away from the door.

 Bi-fold Shutters For Sliding Glass Doors In Austin